 Each year, more than 4,000 high school students from across the country participate in the VFW Auxiliary's Young American Creative Patriotic Art Contest.
 The contest began in 1979 to recognize up-and-coming artists and encourage patriotism in youth.
-View the 2018-2019 state winners or all the previous first-place national winners.

 Who is Eligible to Apply?

-C) Student must be a U.S. citizen or U.S. national.
+B) Student must be a U.S. citizen or U.S. national.

-D) Applicant does not have to be related to a VFW or VFW Auxiliary member to participate, but the student must attend school in the same state as the sponsoring VFW Auxiliary.
+C) Student does not have to be related to a VFW or VFW Auxiliary member to participate, but the student must attend school in the same state as the sponsoring VFW Auxiliary.

 What is the Scholarship Amount?